zeitlings/ayai-gpt-nexus/README.md

 #### OpenAI Proxies[^1]

-If you wish to use a third party proxy, define the correlating `host`, `path`, `API key`, `model`, and if required the `url scheme` or `port` in the [environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).
+If you want to use a third party proxy, define the correlating `host`, `path`, `API key`, `model`, and if required the `url scheme` or `port` in the [environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).
 The variables are prefixed as alternatives to OpenAI, because *Ayai* expects the returned stream events and errors to mirror the shape of those returned by the OpenAI API.

 #### Local LM's[^2]

-If you wish to use a local language model, define the correlating `url scheme`, `host`, `port`, `path`, and if required the `model` in the [environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment) to establish a connection to the local HTTP initiated and maintained by the method of your choice.
+If you want to use a local language model, define the correlating `url scheme`, `host`, `port`, `path`, and if required the `model` in the [environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/#environment) to establish a connection to the local HTTP initiated and maintained by the method of your choice.
 The variables are prefixed as alternatives to OpenAI, because *Ayai* expects the returned stream events and errors to mirror the shape of those returned by the OpenAI API.